 The International Management programme gives an attractive international orientation for students because they are expected to study in two world market regions (e.g. Europe and Asia).
 A compulsory theoretical semester abroad at a partner university and a 20-week practical semester abroad must be completed at an international company are integral part of the programme.
 It is advised to follow the study plan.
 The students are supported by the THI International Office and Career Service.

 A special opportunity is the Double Degree.
-You study for at least one year at one of our partner universities in Australia, Mexico or Canada.
+You study for at least one year at one of our partner universities in Scotland, Australia, Mexico or Canada.
 After successfully completing your studies, you receive a double degree.
 For more information regarding the double degree contact our International Office.

 After graduation, our students get job offers such: